aisc-org/aisc-model-viewer/src/docs/adding-a-collection.md

 By default, a link to the [guide to 2d drawings](../guide-to-2d-drawings/) is added, but nothing else.
 Let's add some content to the collection.

-Adding content to the collection
+Adding Content to the Collection
 --------------------------------

 Most text content on this site is written in